DustyPetrol/Prototyping-SS25-Team-C4/ReadMe.md

 ```
 3D models/
 |— Basic components/
+|— Details to print/
 |— Assembly.iam
 ```

 `Basic components` contain 3D models of given components, such as Arduino Uno, battery, motors etc.

+`Details to print` contain 3D-modeled parts for the printing (motor holder, IR-sensor holder etc.).

 `Assembly.iam` - an assembly of the prototype made in **Autodesk Inventor**.